bgoncharuck/saveme/README.md

 - iOS support.
 App uses android-intent to make direct call in Android.
 And I don't know how to correctly implement this function in iOS.
 You can make it, sign it and publish on Apple Store freely.
-- Notifications, which work and close correctly with timer itself.
-For regular call timer use.
-So it will work on background.
 - A way to send SMS without 2 additional permissions.
 For main purpose of saving life.
 If the phone call was not delivered.
 - Check if call was delivered and call other number from numbers list otherwise.
 - Ukranian, English, German and Russian languages are done so far.